ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.web/README.md

 This can be used for applications like *FullyBrowser*.
 When entering the wrong credentials once, you will be redirected to the Login Page.

+## User list
+You can define the list of users that can access the web server.
+You can change the access right for logged-in user.

+If the user is not in the list, he cannot access the web server.

+It is simpler as to set for every object and every state the access rights for the specific user.

 ## Advanced options
 ### Default redirect
 If by opening of web port im browser no APP selection should be shown, but some specific application,